 "We are an inclusive, diverse, connected community that fuels the creative class, embraces sustainability and pursues a complete lifestyle.
 We are committed to building a bright future through dedication, generosity and authenticity.

 The City of Brookings is committed to providing a high quality of life for its citizens by fostering a diverse economic base, innovative thinking, strategic planning, and proactive, fiscally-responsible municipal government.

 520 3rd Street | Chambers, Room 310 (3rd floor) | Brookings, SD

 The City Council welcomes participation in all public meetings.
-During this time of concern with COVID-19, City Council meetings will remain open to the public; social distancing will be followed with 3rd floor lobby as an over-flow area.
+City Council meetings are open to the public.
 Here's what you need to know to attend, participate and/or view: